-Average costs per technician produced during the year, including salaries and benefits, amounted to \$7,463 for Organization, USPFO, and Support Maintenance technicians; \$7,343 for Air Defense technicians; and \$9,156 for technicians in Military Support for Civil Defense.
+Average costs per technician produced during the year, includ-ing salaries and benefits, amounted to \$7,463 for Organization, USPFO, and Support Maintenance technicians; \$7,343 for Air Defense technicians, and \$9,156 for technicians in Military Support

-Total obligations for technicians in Organization, USPFO, and Support Maintenance activities were \$138,559,418.
+Total obligations for technicians in Organization, USPFO, and Support Maintenance activities were \$138,569,418.
 Of this total, direct obligations amounted to \$136,445,012, and the reimbursable cost of technicians employed under cross-service agreements was \$2,124,406.
-The direct obligations for Air Defense technicians were \$36,538,420, while the direct obligations for technicians in Military Support of Civil Defense were \$1,986,898 training status.
-During the year, \$176,000 was withdrawn by the Office of the Army Surgeon General.
+The direct obligations for Air Defense technicians were \$36,338,420, while the direct obligations for technicians in Military Support of Civil Defense were \$1,986.898

+Funds in the amount of \$835,000 were allocated by the Department of the Army for medical examinations and medical care of Army National Guardsmen who become ill or are injured while in a training status.
+During the year \$176,000 was withdrawn by the Office of the Army Surgeon General.
 Of the remaining \$650,000, the Army National Guard obligated \$604,289 during the year.

-Funds in the amount of \$826,000 were allocated by the Department of the Army for medical examinations and medical care of Army National Guardsmen who become ill or are injured while in a